 How to spot a flea problem

 There are 3 ways to detect if you have a flea problem.
-Simply seeing your pets scratching does necessarily mean that you have a flea problem on your hands, and the reverse is also true.
+Simply seeing your pet scratching does necessarily mean that you have a flea problem on your hands, and the reverse is also true.

 Put on a pair of wet white socks and walk around your pets’ play or resting area.
-Remove the socks and check for black specks which react the same when exposed to water.
+Remove the socks and check for black specks, which react the same when exposed to water.
 If they are present, you have a flea problem on your hands.

-Prepare a soapy water and vinegar solution in a bowl and place it next to a light.
+Prepare a soapy water and vinegar solution in a bowl and place it next to alight.
 Leave it there overnight.
 If you observe drowned fleas in the morning, you have a flea problem.

-Related: Flea Bites vs Bed Bug Bites
+Related: Flea Bites vs. Bed Bug Bites

 How to get rid of fleas